IDCubed/oms-inside/README.md

   system.
 - `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the `vendor/` directory.
+- `.jshintrc` - a configuration file to standardize code linting
 - `bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
 - `build.config.js` - our customizable build settings; see "The Build System"